keithalewis/math/opm.md

 \newcommand\BB{\mathcal{B}}
 \newcommand\GG{\mathcal{G}}

+The One‑Period Model provides the simplest formal framework for describing a financial market.
+It specifies the initial prices of available instruments at the beginning of a period and their terminal prices at the end, depending on what occured.
+We make the usual unrealistic assumptions that prices are real numbers instead of integral multiples of each instrument's minimum trading amount, and there is no bid-ask spread depending on the amount being bought or sold, much less the counterparties involved in trading that affect pricing.

-Let $I$ be the set of market _instruments_ available over a time period and $\Omega$ be the set of possible outcomes.
+Let $I$ be the set of market _instruments_ available at the beginning and end of a time period and let $\Omega$ be the set of possible outcomes.
 The _prices_ at the beginning of the period are a vector $x\in\RR^I$[^1].
 The prices at the end of the period are a function $X\colon\Omega\to
 \RR^I$ where $X(\omega)\in\RR^I$ are the instrument prices if